AndiOlivia/CS4414-Finalproject/README.md

 Before running the system, a user will need to set up a database by executing mysql statements in “homeManager.sql” located under the db folder.
 Our team used MySQL as the database management system.
 A complete list of program parameters can be found in the file "mvc.ini".

 A csv file named “Expenses.csv" will be generated every time that a user has successfully logged in.
-The file contains a list of merchandise and all past spending records for that particular user.
+The file contains a list of products and all past spending records for that particular user.

 Below, we provide some instructions on using this system: